LauraCole1900/mongoFitnessTracker/README.md

 ## Credits

-Base code and front-end functionality developed and provided by Trilogy Education Services
+Base code and front-end functionality developed and provided by 2U/Trilogy Education Services

 ## Contributing

-N/A
+We believe code is never finished, welcome your contributions to enhance the applications functionality.
+Please adhere to the Code of Conduct for the Contributor Covenant, version 2.0, at https://www.contributor-covenant.org/version/2/0/code_of_conduct.html.

 ## Questions